A new perspective on an old path.

 My legs straggled on until I reached the Negreiran Albergue and crumpled onto my bunk.
 This was the first time my day’s mental and physical ambitions conflicted.
 I felt drained.
 I sluggishly set about my daily routines via the laundry/shower block before finding myself hunched over my phone in the communal lounge.
 Much like the rest of the day, few pilgrims entered my peripherals; I sat alone in melancholy.

 Unusually for Galicia, Negreira’s streets are straight and wide, and the town itself is nestled in somewhat of a valley, masked by mountains on all sides.

 Eventually, I broke my slumber and plodded into the kitchen to inspect the facilities.
 I didn’t feel like cooking, but my funds had dwindled, and Galicia’s restaurant prices remained inflated.
 I was greeted by a cheerful German with a mountainous pot of homemade pasta.
 She looked up from the table, smiled cheekily, and said, “I’ve made way too much.
 Would you like to join me?”
-Instantly, my brain twinged.
+Instantly, I felt my brain twinge.

 This one moment of humbled generosity snapped me from my funk.
 People are awesome; pilgrims are awesome.
 Despite my month-long learning journey, there was still much to understand about my motivations, the Camino community and our collective pilgrimage.
 With my perspective redirected, I knew my experience would be different on Day 33.

 I’ll be honest, my head wasn’t in it on Day 32.
 I remember the road to Negreira being tough, but I think that was because I was struggling.